magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_tuccho-pothila-venerable-empty-scripture.md

 which only looks at the things it wants to look at.
 To see the body in the body you have to look more clearly.

-This is the practice that can uproot clinging to the five To uproot attachment is to uproot suffering, because attachment to the five khandhas is the cause of suffering.
+This is the practice that can uproot clinging to the five *khandhas.* To uproot attachment is to uproot suffering, because attachment to the five khandhas is the cause of suffering.
 If suffering arises it is here.
 It’s not that the five khandhas are in themselves suffering, but the clinging to them as being one’s own, that’s suffering.